2023 Best Value Nursing Associate Degree Schools in West Virginia

 Top 10 Best Nursing Associate Degree Schools

-Our 2023 rankings named Blue Ridge Community and Technical College the best value school in West Virginia for nursing students working on their associate degree.
-Located in the rural area of Martinsburg, Blue Ridge Community and Technical College is a public college with a small student population.
+Our analysis found Blue Ridge Community and Technical College to be the best value school for nursing students who want to pursue a associate degree in West Virginia.
+Located in the rural area of Martinsburg, Blue Ridge Community and Technical College is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at Blue Ridge Community and Technical College are $4,128 a year.
+In-state tuition fees for undergraduate students at Blue Ridge Community and Technical College are $4,128 per year.
 While working on their Associate Degree, nursing majors at Blue Ridge Community and Technical College accumulate an average of around $26,337 in student debt.

-Blue Ridge Community and Technical College not only placed well in our value ranking, but it is also #5 on our Best Nursing Associate Degree Schools in West Virginia list.
+Blue Ridge Community and Technical College also made our Best Nursing Associate Degree Schools in West Virginia list, coming in at #5.

 West Virginia University at Parkersburg undergraduate students pay an average of $3,890 in in-state tuition and fees each year.
 On average, nursing graduates from West Virginia University at Parkersburg take out $19,590 in student loans while working on their Associate Degree.